What IPAM, DNS, and DHCP Documentation Actually Fixes

 IPAM, DNS, and DHCP are separate jobs that should tell one story

-IPAM is the address-space record: subnets, ranges, reservations, static assignments, exclusions, device ownership, locations, and capacity.
-Microsoft describes IPAM as tooling for planning, deploying, managing, and monitoring IP address infrastructure, including discovery of DNS servers from a central interface.
-That is the boring sentence.
-The useful translation is this: IPAM tells you what lives where and what is safe to change.
+IPAM is basically your address space master record for everything happening on the network.
+It tracks subnets, ranges, reservations, static assignments, exclusions, device ownership, and overall capacity.
+Microsoft describes IPAM as tooling for planning, deploying, managing, and monitoring IP infrastructure.
+That is the boring, corporate sentence that you will find in all the official manuals.
+The useful translation is this: IPAM tells you what lives exactly where, and what is actually safe to change.
+It prevents you from accidentally handing out the same address to two completely different servers.
+A solid IPAM strategy acts as the absolute source of truth for your entire routing architecture.

 IPAM: address ranges, static IPs, reservations, exclusions, subnet purpose, owner, and growth room.